Header Banner

-How To: Customize Your Android Device's Homescreen Buttons by Using Your Own Graphics
+How to Customize Your Android Device's Homescreen Buttons by Using Your Own Graphics

 Many people are bored of the typical square-ish icons arranged in a uniform grid on their Android homescreen.
 I dislike looking at grids of buttons and sometimes I would like to have some really HUGE buttons for the applications that matter the most at any given time.